plasmodic/ecto/kitchen/doc/source/index.rst

 Ecto Kitchen
 ============

-The Ecto Kitchen is a "superproject" containing ecto itself and other projects that use ecto.
+The Ecto Kitchen contains ecto itself and other projects that use ecto.

 .. toctree::
    :maxdepth: 1